shivanshrider/CelebalTechProj-Week2/README.md

-# React Todo List Application
+# React ToDo List Application

-A feature-rich Todo List application built with React that includes task management, filtering, sorting, and local storage persistence.
+**Project Introduction**

+This project is a modern, dynamic ToDo List web application built with React.
+It features a beautiful dark purple theme, task management (add, complete, delete), filtering, sorting, and persistent storage using localStorage.
+The UI is responsive and user-friendly, making it easy to manage your daily tasks.

+> **Note:** This is the **Week 2 project** assigned by Celebal Technologies as part of the **CSI - Celebal Summer Internship 2025**.

 ## Features